SPeFeN/FIrst-Repository/README.md

 - 👋 Hi, I’m @SPeFeN
-- Just using github for college, idk what to tell ya
+- Just using github for college, idk what else to tell ya

 <!---
 SPeFeN/SPeFeN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.